 Allow the rice pudding to cool before serving in small bowls with a sprinkle of ground cinnamon to garnish.

-And just like that, you’ve made Coconut Rice Pudding!
+And just like that, you’ve made arroz con dulce Puerto Rico!

-This dish is naturally gluten free and vegan, so it’s pretty accessible to most eaters!
+This recipe is naturally gluten free and vegan, so it’s pretty accessible to most eaters!

 Here are some of my tips to make this dish work for whoever you’re cooking for: